 - Polyurethane foams (LYOfoam, Allevyn, Nu-Derm, Flexzan): most absorptive; used under a covering secondary dressing.

 - Alginates (Kaltostat, Sorbsan): dessicate an overly wet wound, prevent maceration of surrounding skin from excess fluid, and are hemostatic and may reduce infection risk.

-- Hydrogels (IntraSite, Elasto-Gel, ClearSite, Aquasorb): used for wounds with larger volumes of exudate.
-Require a secondary dressing to secure.
+- Hydrogels (IntraSite, Elasto-Gel, ClearSite, Aquasorb): used for dry, abrasions, radiation skin damage, minor burns.
+Likely should be changed at least every four days.
+May require a secondary dressing to secure.

-- Hydrocolloid wafers (DuoDerm, Comfeel, Tegasorb, Restore): promote autolysis, angiogenesis and granulation.
+- Hydrocolloid wafers (DuoDerm, Comfeel, Tegasorb, Restore): promote autolysis, angiogenesis, and granulation.
 Self-adhesive.
 Remain in place for 5-7 days.
-Often used to “seal” a wound that is otherwise clean in order to promote healing.
-Can also be used to seal an underlying dressing in order to maintain a moist environment in which the wound can heal.
+Often used to “seal” a wound that is otherwise clean to promote healing.
+Can also be used to seal an underlying dressing to maintain a moist environment in which the wound can heal.
 Note: do not to use an occlusive dressing if there is a substantial risk of infection.

 - Thin films (OpSite, Tegaderm): for skin at risk or Stage I pressure ulcers.
 Can also hold another type of absorbent dressing in place.